spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_profile.md

 ### Optional

 - `cloud` (String) Specify the infrastructure provider the cluster profile is for.
 Only Palette supported infrastructure providers can be used.
-The supported cloud types are - `all, aws, azure, gcp, vsphere, openstack, maas, virtual, baremetal, eks, aks, edge, edge-native, tencent, tke, generic, and gke` or any custom cloud provider registered in Palette, e.g., `nutanix`.If the value is set to `all`, then the type must be set to `add-on`.
+The supported cloud types are - `all, aws, azure, gcp, vsphere, openstack, maas, virtual, baremetal, eks, aks, edge-native, tencent, tke, generic, and gke` or any custom cloud provider registered in Palette, e.g., `nutanix`.If the value is set to `all`, then the type must be set to `add-on`.
 Otherwise, the cluster profile may be incompatible with other providers.
 Default value is `all`.
 - `context` (String) The context of the cluster profile.
 Allowed values are `project` or `tenant`.
 Default value is `project`.
 If  the `project` context is specified, the project name will sourced from the provider configuration parameter [`project_name`](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs#schema).
 - `description` (String)
 - `pack` (Block List) For packs of type `spectro`, `helm`, and `manifest`, at least one pack must be specified. (see [below for nested schema](#nestedblock--pack))